oroinc/crm/README.md

 Enhancement
 ===========
+- store mapping as configuration
+- provide different job classes to deal with different kind of treatment (line by line, massive, etc)
-- provide useful class to make easiest to load high volume of data
+- provide useful classes to make easiest to load high volume of data